Petersham

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 1,166 trips per day across all routes, translating to approximately 173 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 61.6%, work from home, potentially due to COVID-19 conditions.
+The service frequency across all routes averages 1,166 trips per day, equating to approximately 173 weekly trips per individual stop.

 Frequently Asked Questions - Transport